 Opportunities open to serve on the Tacoma Arts Commission

-Five At-Large positions - Individuals representative of acknowledged accomplishment or working outside of professional practice in the arts but who demonstrate a deep interest in and appreciation of cultural and artistic activities
+One At-Large position - Persons representative of acknowledged accomplishment or persons working outside of professional practice in the arts but who demonstrate a deep interest in and appreciation of cultural and artistic activities.

-The Tacoma Arts Commission is comprised of 15 volunteer members who are appointed by the Economic Development Committee and confirmed by the City Council to serve three-year terms.
+The Tacoma Arts Commission consists of 15 volunteer members who are appointed by the Economic Development Committee and confirmed by the City Council to serve three-year terms.
 Members are Tacoma residents who are arts advocates and/or artists.

 Monthly meetings are held from 5 - 7 PM on the second Monday of each month.
 Typically, meetings are held at the Tacoma Municipal Building (747 Market St., Room 248) but, due to COVID-19, meetings are currently held by Zoom.
 Regular attendance at these monthly meetings is required.
 Beyond monthly meetings, commissioners are asked to sit on at least one subcommittee and one selection panel each year.
 Commissioners are also asked to periodically attend and evaluate programs produced by artists and organizations that the Commission funds and are expected to attend and assist with all major programs the Commission produces.
 A major commitment of the Commission is helping support Tacoma Arts Month, which happens each October.

-Additional information on the Tacoma Arts Commission is available on the City's websitehttp://www.cityoftacoma.org/cms/one.aspx?objectId=1327 or from Naomi Strom-Avila at (253) 591-5191 or email@example.com:firstname.lastname@example.org.
+Additional information on the Tacoma Arts Commission is available herehttp://www.cityoftacoma.org/cms/one.aspx?objectId=1327.

 Funding & Cultural Programs Manager